 As discussed above, the continued existence of PCC and the Rhode Island Hospitals is dependent on Prospect.
-Without this continued support, Prospect will be unable to timely meet is ongoing obligation related to operating expenses, including payroll, payroll taxes and benefits, applicable state and local taxes, and workers compensation.
+Without this continued support, PCC will be unable to timely meet is ongoing obligation related to operating expenses, including payroll, payroll taxes and benefits, applicable state and local taxes, and workers compensation.

 This Condition requires that PCC ensure all payroll, including salaries, retirement contributions and benefits, payroll taxes, property taxes, sales taxes, hospital taxes and fees and workers compensation is paid on a timely basis.
-In the event that any such payments are delinquent by more than fifteen days,

-PMH is required to provide funding in an amount equal to the delinquency and cure the delinquency within thirty days upon notification of the delinquency.
+In the event that any such payments are delinquent by more than fifteen days, PMH is required to provide funding in an amount equal to the delinquency and cure the delinquency within thirty days upon notification of the delinquency.

-We requested the following: (a) general ledger entries recording wages and salaries, payroll taxes and benefits; (b) accrued payroll liability schedule (i.e., a schedule detailing the amounts that PCC determined that in needed to pay) and supporting calculations that contained payroll expenses, retirement contributions and benefits, payroll taxes and workers compensation; and (c) proof of payroll payment (e.g., bank transfers from operating account for payment to third-party payroll processor, remittance of payroll taxes, remittance of retirement of retirement contributions and withholding to Plan Administrator).
+We requested the following: (a) general ledger entries recording wages and salaries, payroll taxes and benefits; (b) accrued payroll liability schedule (i.e., a schedule detailing the amounts that PCC determined that is needed to pay) and supporting calculations that contained payroll expenses, retirement contributions and benefits, payroll taxes and workers compensation; and (c) proof of payroll payment (e.g., bank transfers from operating account for payment to third-party payroll processor, remittance of payroll taxes, remittance of retirement of retirement contributions and withholding to Plan Administrator).

 Prospect satisfied our aforementioned request by providing a payroll funding summary for each payroll period from payroll reports prepared by ADP, a third-party payroll processor.
 The payroll funding summary contains the net payroll and withholdings, such as garnishment, employee taxes, 401K contributions.
 The payroll funding summary also contains employers' share of payroll taxes.
-In addition, Prospect provided wire confirmation from ADP and bank statements for July, August and September.
+In addition, Prospect provided wire confirmation from ADP and bank statements for April through September 2021.

-We then verified the funding of net payroll, garnishment, employee and employer taxes, and 401K contributions by comparing payroll funding summary to wire confirmations sent by ADP for each of the payroll paid for the quarter ended September 30, 2021.
+We then verified the funding of net payroll, garnishment, employee and employer taxes, and 401K contributions to wire confirmations sent by ADP for each of the payroll paid for the period from June 1, 2021 through September 30, 2021.
 Additionally, we agreed amounts in the wire confirmations received from ADP to debit entries in the bank statements and noted timely funding.
-Finally, we compared salaries and wages, payroll taxes and retirement benefits from the general ledger to the payroll funding summary to ensure that all obligations related to payroll, including payroll taxes and benefits were satisfied for the quarter ended September 30, 2021.
+Finally, we compared salaries and wages, payroll taxes and retirement benefits to funded amounts to ensure that all obligations related to payroll, including payroll taxes and benefits were satisfied for the year ended September 30, 2021.